VLSLV333/miniAppTest/README.md

    - Save your token in `.env` file : NGROK_AUTHTOKEN=YourTokenHere
    - Go to https://dashboard.ngrok.com/domains while logged in.
 Click "+ New Domain"
    - Copy your random domain
+   - Open `index.js` file in project root
+   - Find domain key, its value pair is string.
+Paste your copied domain as the only value to domain key.
    - Open `vite.config.ts` file in project root
    - Find allowedHosts key, its value pair is array.
 Paste your copied domain in that array.